Yafira/the-odin-project/full-stack/ruby-projects/stock-picker/README.md

 2 element array: a pair of days representing the best day to buy and the best day to sell

 ### Findings
-- How to use nested loops to compare multiple items in an array.
+- How to compare multiple items in an array.